Robertorob/event-throttle/README.md

  * @function EventThrottleCallbackFunction
  * @param sender - The @type {EventThrottle} that dispatched the event.
  * @param sourceEvent - The source  @type {Event}.
+ * @param state - Optional state to be passed to the downstream event handler.
  */
 export declare type EventThrottleCallbackFunction = (sender: EventThrottle, sourceEvent: Event) => void;
 /**